GCR carriages - Parker style

 Click on the image for an enlargement

 This picture at an unknown time and place shows an example of the outwardly similar Diagram 5Q2 in LNER days and is seen from the corridor side.
 The variation in density of colour of the panels attests to the difficulty of rubbing down and varnishing wood that had previously been painted.
-Note the hybrid form of lining which has been applied and which, as far as I am aware, the company only applied to the 1st class carriages.
+Note the hybrid form of lining as described above.
 Photo: SLS.

 Click on the image for an enlargement